-Every year, millions of tourists from across the world visit San Diego for its Pacific Coastline, parks, shopping centers, etc. It is the eighth-largest city in the US and the second-largest city in California.
+Every year, millions of tourists worldwide visit San Diego for its Pacific Coastline, parks, shopping centers, etc. It is the eighth-largest city in the US and the second-largest city in California.
 Apart from tourism, the city attracts several skilled immigrants every year as it is home to some of the biggest tech companies in the world.

-San Diego is known for its great weather, extensive beaches and parks, mild climate throughout the year, and natural deep-water harbor.
-The city is often referred to as the ‘Birth-Place’ of California, as it was the first site visited by Europeans.
+San Diego is known for its great weather, extensive beaches and parks, mild yearly climate, and natural deep-water harbor.
+The city is often called the ‘Birth-Place’ of California, as it was the first site visited by Europeans.
 Some of the most visited tourist attractions include San Diego Zoo, Balboa Park, and Belmont Amusement Park.

 Let us explore some of the popular San Diego Suburbs:

 San Diego Suburbs

 As mentioned initially, San Diego and California are known for their beautiful coastlines and beaches.
 Where there is a beach, there are also fun activities like volleyball, football, and surfing!
 Encinitas is a utopia for surfing enthusiasts.
 However, there is more to Encinitas than just surfing.
 The suburb is also known as the ‘Flower Capital of the world, home to many nurseries and botanical gardens.